ys7yoo/PyBasic/README.md

 # 2. Python 3 Programming!

 There are many good tutorials on the web.
-I found a tuturial in https://www.python-course.eu/python3_course.php very useful for it's simple explanation and many figures.
+I found a tuturial in https://www.python-course.eu/python3_course.php very useful for it's simple explanations and numerous figures.

 From the tutorial, let's learn and practice the following key concepts.
 ### basic